 Chocolate Lava Cake, or Warm Soft Chocolate Cake, is an all-time favorite dessert at our home.
 It is a brownie-like cake with a warm pudding-like center that oozes out when you cut into it.
 For chocolate lovers, this is heaven on a plate.
-I must have made this dessert 100+ times over the years, and every guest I’ve served it to has raved hysterically about it.
-Trader Joe’s sells them in the freezer case, ready-to-heat.
-Just pop them in the oven for 15 minutes, and you have a decadent dessert for special occasions with no effort.
+I must have made this dessert 100+ times over the years, and every guest I’ve served it to has raved about it.

-It’s interesting to me that warm soft chocolate cake was invented by mistake, when a baker forgot to put flour in the cake batter.
-There’s a lot of dispute about who actually invented this heavenly dessert, but regardless of who it was, I think it’s one of the best mistakes in baking history.
+It’s said that warm soft chocolate lava cake was invented by mistake, when a baker forgot to put flour in the cake batter.
+There’s a lot of dispute about who actually invented this dessert, but regardless of who it was, I think it’s one of the best mistakes in baking history.

 My husband contends that the homemade version is far better than TJ’s frozen ones, and I have to agree that the texture is superior when you make it yourself.
 From start to finish, it probably takes the same amount of time to heat the frozen ones (15-17 minutes) as making them yourself (7 minutes in the oven).
 The key difference is that with the frozen ones, you can just sit back and read a book while they’re baking, so they get points for low effort.
 But when you read the recipe below, I think you’ll agree that making them yourself isn’t so hard!

 Either way, I hope you enjoy trying this impressive chocolate dessert!
 Serve with fresh fruit and/or vanilla ice cream.

 Adapted from Jean-George Vongerichten

 - 1/2 cup (1 stick) butter, plus extra for buttering the molds